spack/spack-tutorial/tutorial_basics.rst

 be done with linked dependencies.

-``HDF5`` is more complicated than our basic example of zlib and openssl, but it's still within the realm of software that an experienced HPC user could reasonably expect to install given a bit of time.
+``HDF5`` is more complicated than our basic example of zlib and tcl, but it's still within the realm of software that an experienced HPC user could reasonably expect to install given a bit of time.
 Now let's look at an even more complicated package.